typeplate/typeplate.github.io/README.md

 ###&sect; Installation via Bower

 Yup that&rsquo;s right!
 We&rsquo;re in the bower package registry.
-Simply run ``bower install typeplate`` for the Sass version and watch the magic happen.
-This is an example of how to include either version in your project:
+Simply run ``bower install typeplate`` for the CSS, Sass, LESS and Stylus versions and watch the magic happen.
+This is an example of how to include either the CSS or Sass version in your project.
+Refer to our [Bower Repo](https://github.com/typeplate/typeplate-bower) for more details regarding LESS and Stylus.

+**Sass**

 	@import "compass";
 	@import "[your_project_path]/reset";
 	@import "[root_project_path]/components/typeplate/typeplate";

+**CSS**

 You could also use the CSS version instead (btw&hellip;we don&rsquo;t condone this method depicted below.
 In reality you should copy the contents of the CSS file and paste the contents in the top of your projects stylesheet):